Renewable Energy vs. Nuclear: Which is a More Viable Option?

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

 As concerns about the global impacts of climate change grow, the need for clean energy has become increasingly clear.
-The current rates of fossil fuel consumption and greenhouse gas emissions must dramatically reduce if we hope to keep climate change’s effects to a minimum.
+The current rates of fossil fuel consumption and greenhouse gas emissions must dramatically reduce if we hope to minimize the effects of climate change.
 Thankfully, there are several options for generating electricity without pumping carbon dioxide into the atmosphere — and many are already in use.
+Let’s look at nuclear energy vs. renewable energy as a whole.

 Nuclear power plants and renewable energy generators like wind farms and hydroelectric dams currently provide a combined 19% of the power consumed in the United States.
 That number is even higher in other countries.
 Expanding nuclear and renewable energy programs can combat climate change by reducing reliance on fossil fuels.